gohugoio/hugoDocs/content/troubleshooting/build-performance.md

 parameters to `partialCached` beyond the initial context.
 See the `partialCached` documentation for more details.
 {{% /tip %}}

+## Step Analysis

+Hugo provides a means of seeing metrics about each step in the site build process.
+We call that *Step Analysis*.
+The *step analysis* output shows the total time per step, the cumulative time after each step (in parentheses), the memory usage per step, and the total memory allocations per step.

+To enable *step analysis*, use the `--stepAnalysis` option when running Hugo.

 [partialCached]:{{< ref "functions/partialCached.md" >}}